All promotion and tenure files must include the following elements:

 If the candidate has joint or multiple appointments, a memorandum should have been completed at the time of hire or assignment specifying expectations for promotion and tenure review and identifying how the tenure and promotion process will be handled among the units.
 That memorandum should be included here.

 Other documents which may be included are official memoranda of understanding which limit the range of activities on which promotion will be based, grant credit for prior service at other institutions, or extend the time frame for tenure.

-The supplementary file provides additional evidence relevant to the promotion and/or tenure review such as: scholarship portfolio, teaching portfolio, service portfolio, equity and inclusion portfolio.
+The supplementary file provides additional evidence relevant to the promotion and/or tenure review such as: scholarship portfolio, teaching portfolio and additional teaching related materials, service portfolio, equity and inclusion portfolio.
 When materials contained in the supplementary file are submitted as hard copies, they will be returned to the candidate following final action on the promotion and/or tenure review.